hamza-rachidi/hamza-rachidi/README.md

 ### 🚀 Iconic Projects I've Worked On:

-#### **IRESEN | Developed a Web Application to Monitor Huge Solar Farms by Deploying a Deep Learning Model for Computer Vision along with Web Mapping and Data Visualisation**
+#### **☀️IRESEN | Developed a Web Application to Monitor Huge Solar Farms by Deploying a Deep Learning Model for Computer Vision along with Web Mapping and Data Visualisation**
 [📽 Demo Here](https://www.linkedin.com/posts/hamza-rachidi-igt_data-energy-datavisualization-activity-7015311398507266048-M7gP?utm_source=share&utm_medium=member_desktop)
 - **Objective**: Development of a Web Application to monitor large photovoltaic farms using a client-server architecture and a deep learning model to detect thermal defects.
 - **Key Features**: